 If a student’s financial aid application is selected for review by the Financial Aid Office or by CPS, the Financial Aid Office must receive all supporting documentation from an applicant (or spouse if married or parent if required).
-This involves cross-checking information from all documentation (including the application) related to earned income, untaxed income, expenses, assets, liabilities, and households size.
+This involves cross-checking information from all documentation (including the application) related to earned income, untaxed income, expenses, assets, liabilities, and household size.
 This process is called “verification.”

 STEP 2: Assigning Budgets

-Financial aid student is assigned a Standard Nine-Month Student Budget which includes average tuition, the basic cost of fees, books and supplies, room and board, transportation and personal expenses.
+Financial aid student is assigned a Standard Nine-Month Student Budget which includes average tuition, the basic cost of fees, books and supplies, room and board, transportation, and personal expenses.
 Additional costs related to documented child care expenses, expenses related to disability, or expenses related to the purchase or upgrade of a computer may be assessed and factored into a student’s primary nine-month budget.

 STEP 3: Calculating Family Contribution

 The Financial Aid Office verifies parent and student contribution as calculated by the Federal need analysis formula.
-This family contribution is the amount which the family may reasonably be expected to contribute toward meeting the student’s expenses.
+This family contribution is the amount that the family may reasonably be expected to contribute toward meeting the student’s expenses.
 The formula process is called “need analysis.”
 The theory of need analysis is based on the following assumptions:

-- Parents, and or spouse to the extent that they can fund for their child or spouse’s education.
+- Parents, and or spouse to the extent that they can fund their child or spouse’s education.

 - Families should be evaluated in a consistent and equitable manner while recognizing that special circumstances can alter a family’s ability to contribute.